j3xugit/RaptorX-3DModeling/README.md

 ### How to set up? ###

 Download this package by "git clone" and install it anywhere in your own account, e.g., $HOME/RaptorX-3DModeling/.
-It contains the following important files and subfolders (and a few others):
+It contains the following files and subfolders (and a few others):

 BuildFeatures/